RAS-University/robotic-courses/docs/MPC.md

 You might ask yourself, why quadratic?
 The quadratic cost function is chosen for several reasons:
 1. **Mathematical Convenience**: Quadratic functions are mathematically tractable, allowing for analytical solutions in many cases.
 This makes it easier to derive optimal control laws.
 2. **Convexity**: Quadratic functions are convex, which ensures that any local minimum is also a global minimum.
-This property is crucial for optimization problems, as it guarantees that the solution found is the best possible one. (see the mathemimatical fondation on [optimization](optimization))
+This property is crucial for optimization problems, as it guarantees that the solution found is the best possible one. (see the mathematical foundation on [optimization](optimization))

 <iframe width="735" height="413"
   src="https://www.youtube.com/embed/wEevt2a4SKI?si=jZOiS9c6RWdX-cTm?&start=1165"